renovate-bot/GoogleCloudPlatform-_-data-to-ai/README.md

 ### Upload the test files

-There are several test image files in the [data](data) directory.
+There is a test image files in the [data](data) directory.
 For example, use

 ```shell
 ./copy-image.sh data/bus-stop-1-dirty.jpeg bus-stop-1-dirty.jpeg stop-1
 ```

 to simulate capturing of a dirty bus stop. `copy-image.sh` takes three parameters - source file ( must be a JPEG image), destination object name and the id fo the bus stop.
+You can try to take a picture of a bus stop yourself and upload it to the bucket to see how the Gemini model is able to analyze it.

 ## Analysis

 ### Vector search analysis

 #### Finding recent images with broken glass

-#### Identifying a bus stop based on a customer uploaded image
+[//]: # TODO()

 ### Full text search
+[//]: # TODO()

 ## Cleanup